 BGP is very important for Network study.
 We think the BGP study is very interesting according to other network topics because it is having too wide or deep network detail in itself.
-Main is that if you have not knowledge about the other network protocols or else but you can easily understand BGP.
-We are telling you about what is BGP, where it use?
+The Main is that if you have no knowledge about the other network protocols or else but you can easily understand BGP.
+We are telling you about what is BGP, and where its uses are.
 Why does it use?
-And which feature of BGP is made him unique from other protocols.
+And which feature of BGP made him unique from other protocols.

 The Full Form of BGP is Border Gateway Protocol